dowlinah/COMBS/benchmarks/ks-pde/ks-details.md

 be solved.

 ## Details/Installing the benchmark
-The code for this benchmark is taken from the open-source work done by Dr. John F. Gibson in an attempt to compare run-time performance between different programming languages, with the goal of legitimizing Julia as having the potential to be among the fastest languages, if used correctly.
+The code for this benchmark is adapted from the open-source work done by Dr. John F. Gibson in an attempt to compare run-time performance between different programming languages, with the goal of legitimizing Julia as having the potential to be among the fastest languages, if used correctly.